machines-for-progress/Machines-for-Progress/README.md

-# How might humans use machines that an learn to make the world more equitable and just?
+# How might humans use machines that can learn to make the world more equitable and just?